How to end a fixed term tenancy early

 You can help your landlord find a new tenant more quickly if you:

-return the keys to them
+return the keys

-explain that you've left and can't pay rent
+explain you've left and can't pay rent

 remove your belongings and leave the property in good condition